Hank Burnine: Professional career

-New York Giants

-Burnine was selected by the New York Giants with the 140th pick in the 1955 NFL Draft.
+Burnine was selected by the New York Giants with the 140th pick in the 1955 NFL draft.
 He played in one game for the Giants during the 1956 season.

-Philadelphia Eagles

 Burnine played in fourteen games, starting seven, for the Philadelphia Eagles from 1956 to 1957.

 Personal life

 Burnine was also a sergeant in the United States Army.
 He started selling life insurance during the college football offseason.

 He died on January 21, 2020, in Higginsville, Missouri at age 87.